Senthilselva/HW-12/README.md

 ### Then you can make selection
 ![screen shot of running BamazonCustomer.js](./Customerjs.png)

 ###The changes can be seen in both Products and Departments table
+.. item #1 and #3 in Products table.
+.. department #3 and #4 in Departments table.
 ![tables after customer.js is run](./Table_after_customerjs.png)